B0realian/MeshToImage/README.md

 From the command prompt: "meshtoimage -m path/meshfile -t path/texture" where both mesh and texture are necessary to start the program but can be in desired order (i.e. -t texture can be before -m mesh).

-Additional commands: 	-s float_scale where default is 0.01 (mesh-files that are prime candidates for this program tend to be too large for the renderer).
+Additional commands: 	-s scale where default is 0.01
+(mesh-files that are prime candidates for this program tend to be too large for the renderer).
 						-f will flip the texture vertically.
 						To be precise, the program flips by default and this command un-flips.
 If the texture looks broken, try this.

 ## Controls
 Left mouse button and move mouse: rotate object.